 Sidewalks are the responsibility of the property owner.
 Sidewalks must be maintained in good condition, including repair or replacement, and clearing debris or snow by the property owner.

 View a list of county roads and state highways on the road listing page.

 Step by step instructions to view the FEMA Flood Map for your property through FEMA’s Map Service Center can be found on the map page.

 Please call the Fire Department at 973-992-2373 to obtain a tent permit and find out the necessary requirements.

 Contact the Township Water Department at 973-535-7951 to report a leaking fire hydrant.

-For information about what and how to recycle, please view the Resident's Guide (PDF).
+For information about what and how to recycle, please view the recycling page of this website.